DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: Experiments

 \stitle{Implementation Details.} All experiments are conducted on an Ubuntu 22.04.3 LTS server with 512GB of RAM and dual 40-core Intel(R) Xeon(R) Platinum 8383C CPUs.
-We deploy all open-source LLMs locally using the vllm~\cite{vllm} framework on 4 NVIDIA A100 GPUs, each with 80GB of memory, and accelerate inference using a tensor parallelism of 4.
-To validate the robustness and generalizability of our framework, we integrated \model with three distinct models from two leading series: \texttt{Gemma3-27B-Instruct}~\cite{gemma3}, \texttt{Qwen2.5-Coder-32B-Instruct}~\cite{qwen2.5-coder}, and \texttt{Qwen3-Coder-30B-A3B-Instruct}~\cite{qwen3}.
-Unless otherwise specified, the pipeline is configured as follows.
+We deploy all open-source LLMs locally using the vllm~\cite{vllm} framework on 8 NVIDIA A100 GPUs, each with 80GB of memory, and accelerate inference using a tensor parallelism of 8.
+To validate the robustness and generalizability of our framework, we integrated \model with three distinct models from two leading series: \texttt{Gemma3-27B-Instruct}~\cite{gemma3}, \texttt{Qwen2.5-Coder-32B-Instruct}~\cite{qwen2.5-coder}, and \texttt{Qwen3-Coder-30B-A3B-Instruct}~\cite{qwen3}. \revB{Additionally, for the Spider 2.0 benchmark, which requires extreme reasoning capabilities to navigate complex enterprise schemas, we adopted the \texttt{DeepSeek-R1} model~\cite{deepseek-r1}, consistent with the configuration of comparable baselines.} Unless otherwise specified, the pipeline is configured as follows.
 For Semantic Value Retrieval, where we retrieve up to the top-5 most similar values for each TEXT-type column, we use the \texttt{Qwen3-Embedding-0.6B}~\cite{qwen3-embedding} model, and the similarity threshold ($\theta_{val}$) for Value-based Schema Linking is set to 0.98.
 The draft SQL for Reversed Schema Linking is produced by the ICL-based generator.
 For each LLM sub-task (\eg Direct Schema Linking), we set the sampling budget to 8 with a sampling temperature of 0.7.
 Finally, in the Confidence-aware SQL Selection phase, which adjudicates between the top-2 ranked queries in low-confidence scenarios, the confidence shortcut threshold ($\theta_{conf}$) is set to 0.6.
-All prompt templates of our method are in the Appendix.